freerange/pair-programming-presentation/presentation.md

 * Make your pair feel comfortable
 * Consider using two mirrored displays

+^
+- It can be physically uncomfortable to pair if the furniture isn't set-up sensibly.
+- Even though it may be your desk you need to ensure that both of you feel equally comfortable when driving.
+- The use of two monitors with mirrored displays means you can both look at a monitor head on.

 ---

 # Summary

 * Just our opinions
+* Pairing is hard but worthwhile
-* Come up with an approach as a team
+* Agree an approach as a team
 * Make that approach more explicit

-* If you decide not to do any/much pair programming then how will you compensate?
-* Working on a large long-lived codebase is not the same as working on a one-person project
+^
+- We wanted to re-emphasise that these are just our opinions
+- Pairing is definitely hard, but we think it pays off in the long run.
+- We think the most important thing is to come up with an approach as a team and to make that approach very explicit.
-* It's the job of the _team_ to deliver high quality software, not of any individual developer
+- It's the job of the _team_, not just that of an individual developer, to deliver high quality software that solves the business problem.

 ---